sandermak/java-next-labs/02-httpclient/01-sync-http-begin/README.md

 In this exercise we're going to perform a GET call using the least amount of configuration, using default settings of the `HttpClient`.

 You can either use the `compilerun.sh` script to run the application from the command-line, or you can configure your favorite IDE for this project.
-In that case, remember to add the `--add-modules jdk.incubator.httpclient` to the compiler (only necessary in IntelliJ) and run configuration (in both IntelliJ and Eclipse).
+In that case, remember to select JDK 11 as the runtime platform, and set the language level for your project to Java 11.

 Tip: try to use `var` wherever it makes sense.

 ## Step 1
-Create a `HttpClient` instance (use the simplest possible way) and an `HttpRequest` that points to `https://www.ns.nl` (as a GET request).
+Create a `HttpClient` instance (use the simplest possible way) and an `HttpRequest` that points to `https://www.google.com` (as a GET request).

 ## Step 2
 Perform the request using the `HttpClient` instance.
-Look at the various pre-defined `BodyHandler`s as provided by the `BodyHandler` class.
+Look at the various pre-defined `BodyHandler`s as provided by the `HttpRequest.BodyHandlers` class.

 ## Step 3
 Print the headers of the response *if it is succesful*.